New England Weather

 These temperatures reflect averages for Concord, New Hampshire — roughly the center of New England.
-Temperatures can vary widely from the most northern sections of Maine and Vermont to the southern regions (Cape Cod, Rhode Island, and Connecticut), so be sure to see regional weather links below.
+Temperatures can vary widely from the most northern sections of Maine to the southern regions (Cape Cod, Rhode Island, and Connecticut), so be sure to see regional weather links below.
 Most months, it is best to dress in layers so you can be prepared for varying temperatures.

 - January: 21 degrees F, -6 degrees C

 - February: 23 degrees F, -5 degrees C

 - March: 32 degrees F, 0 degrees C